-We didn’t manage to explore all of South America (yet!) but we managed to see a large chunk of the Northeast side of the continent by visiting Peru, Ecuador and Colombia.
+Though we haven’t seen all of South America (yet), we did manage to see a large chunk of the Northeast side of the continent by visiting Peru, Ecuador and Colombia.
 We were able to thoroughly tour these countries in just under 10 weeks.
-Our main goal on this blog is to help people find places they want to see, get to them efficiently and be able to plan an amazing trip!
-Hopefully this outline of our itinerary helps you sketch out a rough idea of what you want to see in these countries, and how long you want to be there for!
+Our main goal on Whirlwind Travellers is to help people find places they are truly interested in visiting, and efficiently help them plan their own amazing trip.
+Here we’ll teach you how to plan a trip to south america!
+We want our itinerary to help you sketch out a rough idea of what you want to see in these countries, and how long you want to be there for!

-We won’t repeat it fully, but you can check out our thought process for planning trips in our Complete SEA/Australia/New Zealand Trip Itinerary post.
-We find that we travel a bit faster than the average backpacker, so keep that in mind while reading our itinerary.
-The best way to plan out a trip is to research the area you want to go, and write down everywhere that interests you.
-Once you make that list, try to assign a number of days to each location, depending on how many things you want to do there (our list below can help with that!).
-Make sure you leave time for travel days, and some extra days as a buffer.
+We believe that the best way to plan out a trip is to research the area you want to go, and write down everywhere that interests you.
+Once you complete that list, try to assign a number of days to each location, depending on how many things you want to do there (our list below can help with that!).
+Helpful Hint: Make sure you leave time for travel days, and some extra days as a buffer, in case of emergency, delay, or spontaneity!
 If you have an unlimited amount of time, then go do everything on that list!
-If not, you may have to pick and choose and narrow down your original list to fit your travel time.
+If not, you may have to pick and choose your must-sees to narrow down your original list to fit your allotted travel time.

 South America (Peru, Ecuador, Colombia) – Sept 29 – Dec 6 (68 days)

-Due to the planning involved with Machu Picchu, it usually makes sense to head to Peru first, so that the rest of your trip can be more flexible.
+Due to the planning needed to visit Machu Picchu, we would advise heading to Peru first, so that the rest of your trip can have more flexibility.
 If you fly directly to Cusco (city closest to Machu Picchu) via Lima, make sure to allot a few days to adjust to the altitude.
-Once you’ve done the Southern loop of Peru (Machu Picchu, Lake Titicaca, Arequipa, Colca Canyon, Huacachina, Lima) you can either bus up the coast and hit some beaches, or fly into Quito/Guayaquil.
-Busing from Ecuador to Colombia isn’t hard or dangerous through Tulcan.
+Once you’ve done the Southern loop of Peru (Machu Picchu, Lake Titicaca, Arequipa, Colca Canyon, Huacachina, Lima) you can either bus up the coast and visit some beaches, or fly into Quito/Guayaquil in Ecuador.
+From there, bussing from Ecuador to Colombia is easy and safe through the boarder city of Tulcan.

 Peru (Sept 29 – Oct 18)